-Students demonstrate practical skills and competencies necessary to begin assisting a midwife and prepare for Phase One Assessment.
-Clinical Competency classes are required during the final trimester of a Phase and may not be extended.
+Students demonstrate practical skills and competencies necessary to begin assisting a midwife and prepare for the Phase 1 Integrated Assessment.
+Clinical Competency courses are required during the final trimester of a phase and may not be extended.
 Learning Objectives:

-- 1. Be oriented to and prepared for Level One Integrated Assessment - 2.
-Practice skills appropriate for Assist level clinical practice - 3.
-Demonstrate fluency in appropriate clinical judgment and decision making - 4.
-Pass Level One Integrated Assessment Skills Exam with a score of Competent or higher
+- 1. Be oriented to and prepared for Phase 1 Integrated Assessment - 2.
+Practice skills appropriate for Assist-level clinical practice. - 3.
+Demonstrate fluency in appropriate clinical judgment and decision-making. - 4.
+Pass Phase 1 Integrated Assessment, both written and live assessments, with a score of Competent or higher